GSA/Section508.gov/_pages/manage/2025-09-18-manage-policy-template.md

       </svg>
     </div>
     <div class="usa-icon-list__content">
       <strong>Authority:</strong> Includes a list of the relevant laws and regulations.
-Refer to <a href="https://www.section508.gov/manage/laws-and-policies/" target="_blank" class="usa-link--external">IT Accessibility Laws and Policies</a> as well as your own agency policies.
+Refer to <a href="{{site.baseurl}}/manage/laws-and-policies/">IT Accessibility Laws and Policies</a> as well as your own agency policies.
     </div>
   </li>